-Children around the world who are arrested and detained for alleged wrongdoing are often not given the protections they are entitled under the nearly universally ratified Convention on the Rights of the Child.
-In many countries, authorities prosecute children for acts that should not be crimes—such as truancy or misbehavior at home.
-Some governments prosecute children younger than the international minimum age of 12 for criminal responsibility.
-Some treat older adolescents or children accused of serious crimes as if they were adults for trial and sentencing.
-Judges in some countries still hand down sentences of death, life without the possibility of parole, and corporal punishment, in violation of international law.
-Governments also often violate the international prohibition on detaining or imprisoning children with adults.
+Children around the world who are arrested and detained for alleged wrongdoing are often not given the protections they are entitled under the Convention on the Rights of the Child.
+In many countries, children are charged and sentenced for acts that should not be crimes—such as truancy or misbehavior at home.
+Some states set a minimum age of criminal responsibility lower than the internationally acceptable age of 12.
+Some states also treat certain children, especially older adolescents or children who are accused of particularly serious crimes, as if they were adults during their trial and sentencing.
+Sentences of death, life without parole, and corporal punishment are still handed down in some countries, in violation of international law.
+The international prohibition on detaining children with adults is also often violated.